US judge blocks Trump administration TikTok app store ban

 READ: Commentary – Are the best days of Big Tech over?

-US officials have expressed national security concerns that personal data collected on 100 million Americans who use the app could be obtained by China's Communist Party government.
+US officials have expressed national security concerns that personal data collected on 100 million Americans who use the app could be obtained by the CCP government.

 ByteDance said on Sep 20 it made a preliminary deal for Walmart and Oracle to take stakes in a new company, TikTok Global, that would oversee US operations.
 Negotiations continue over the terms of the agreement and to resolve concerns from Washington and Beijing.